DataDog/datadog-api-client-python/docs/v1/UsageMeteringApi.md

     end_month = dateutil_parser('1970-01-01T00:00:00.00Z')  # datetime | Datetime in ISO-8601 format, UTC, precise to month: `[YYYY-MM]` for usage ending this month. (optional) sort_direction = UsageSortDirection("desc")  # UsageSortDirection | The direction to sort by: `[desc, asc]`. (optional)
     sort_name = UsageAttributionSort("custom_timeseries_usage")  # UsageAttributionSort | The field to sort by. (optional)
+    include_descendants = False  # bool | Include child org usage in the response.
+Defaults to false. (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set
     try: